tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_new_endpoint_to_doc.md

 ---
-title: New API endpoint to document
+title: A new API endpoint to document
 permalink: docapis_new_endpoint_to_doc.html
 categories:
 - api-doc